 - Chopping board

-How to make Slow Cooker Lamb Pot Roast
+How to Make Slow Cooker Lamb Pot Roast

-Step 1: Thinly slice the onions and place at the bottom of the slow cooker along with the garlic and rosemary.
+1. Thinly slice the onions and place at the bottom of the slow cooker along with the garlic and rosemary.

 How to store Slow Cooker Lamb Pot Roast